 Check out how to make strawberry pink lemonade with these simple step-by-step instructions:

-Add ice and then add in the water.
+Add in the remaining 4 cups of water.

 🍴 Recipe Tips